j50n/deno-proc/README.md

 ## Short-Form Run Functions

-Start here.
 The short-form api makes the simple stuff simple and significantly reduces code boilerplate.
 Here is a breakdown of the pros and cons of
 short-form: